-“How romantic!” is the typical response my wife and I receive when we tell people about our six year LDR.
+“How romantic!” is the typical response my wife and I receive when we tell people about our six year long distance relationship (or LDR).

 At this point, my wife thanks them quickly and tries to move onto another subject.
 Because she knows I’m about to open my mouth and ruin this polite interaction with the truth.